What types of feature articles are most likely to get published in BizEd?

 People & Places

 This section contains school and faculty news from around the world regarding new programs/collaborations, honors/awards, new leadership appointments, student activities, grants/donations, new facilities, research initiatives, technology, and other b-school announcements.
+Because of space limitations, we are unable to include news of new faculty appointments.

 I send you many press releases from our school, but I never see them used in your departments.
 Why not?